eleda77/eleda77.github.io/docs/vocab_list.md

 **pessimal** - bad to a maximal extent; worst

 **pettifog** - quibble about petty points; practice legal deception or trickery

+**phantasm** - a figment of the imagination; an illusion or apparition; an illusory likeness of something

 **phantasmagoria** - a sequence of real or imaginary images like that seen in a dream